oxfordcontrol/ClarabelBenchmarks/README.md

 println("solve time: ", solve_time(model))
 ```

-It is also possible to pass a Julia model object to these functions, e.g. to solve
+It is also possible to pass a JuMP model object to these functions, e.g. to solve
 using non-standard settings.
 To solve the same problem with a different iteration
 limit: